elfixit/mailmove/README.md

 mailmove
 ========

 a webinterface using offlineimap to sync imap accounts.

 dependencies
 ------------

-* pyramid
-* pyramid-jinja2
-* pyramid-celery
+* flask
 * celery
 * offlineimap